-- 1. Submit an Annual Program Review Report,

-- 2. Submit an Annual Academic Partner fee, and
+- 1. Submit an Annual Program Review Report - 2.
+Submit an Annual Academic Partner fee

-- 3. Participate in USGIF's Annual Summit.

 Similar to the Self-Study Report, the Annual Program Review Report is a qualitative and quantitative assessment.
 This report is a tool USGIF uses to assess a program's commitment to continuous improvement.
 Programs may decide on their own how they wish to complete the assessment, but the report must follow the outline provided by USGIF (Appendix B).
-For details on when programs must submit their Annual Program Review, please reference USGIF's website or contact the Vice President of Academic Affairs directly.